Sun Yung Shin: Biography

 Shin was born in Seoul, South Korea, and was adopted when she was 13 months during the second big wave of the adoption of Asian children.
 She was adopted by a white couple and was raised and grew up in Chicago.

 She attended Boston University for one year and then transferred to Macalester College in St. Paul, Minnesota and graduated cum laude with a degree in English.
 After graduating, she worked for a technology companies whose clients included United Health, The US Navy, and Pillsbury to pay off her college loans and pursue a master's degree.
 While in the process of obtaining her master's degree in teaching from the University of St. Thomas, she took a course on adolescent literature from playwright John Fenn.
 He liked a poem she wrote and took it home for his partner Jill Breckenridge to read.
 She loved it and encouraged Shin to continue writing poetry.
 Afterwards, she became the poetry editor of the campus literary magazine for Macalester College.
 From 2001 to 2002, Shin was in SASE: The Write Place mentor program with Minnesota poet Mark Nowak.
 Through the Loft's program, she was mentored by Wang Ping.

 Shin has worked teaching literature, media reform and creative writing at the Perpich Center for Arts Education.
 She also taught composition and creative writing at the University of Minnesota, Macalester College, Hamline University, University of St. Thomas, The College of St. Catherine, The Loft Literary Center and Intermedia Arts/SASE: The Write Place.
 She taught English as second language and has been a guest artist in many inner city schools in the Minneapolis-St Paul.
 She was also involved in the now defunct Asian American Renaissance and as a board member on many other community organizations.

 Shin presents her work frequently in the Twin Cities, and her poems have appeared in journals such as Indiana Review, Swerve, Court Green, Mid-American Review, Sonora Review, Capilano Review and Xcp cross-cultural poetics.

 Awards and honors

 Shin won the Asian American Literary Award in 2008 for her book of poems Skirt Full of Black.
 Shin's essays and fiction are anthologized in Fiction on a Stick (Milkweed), Riding Shotgun (Borealis), Transforming a Rape Culture (Milkweed), Echoes Upon Echoes: New Korean American Writings (Temple University), The Encyclopedia Project Vol. 1, A-E, Vol. 2, F - K, and The Adoption Encyclopedia (Greenwood Publishing).
 She also received the Minnesota Book Award in 2017 for her book Unbearable Splendor.

 She is a recipient of grants and awards from the (Archibald) Bush Foundation, two time award recipient of Minnesota State Arts Board, Blacklock Nature Sanctuary, and The Loft Literary Center, and recipient of an artist's grant from the McKnight Foundation.
 She is also a 2022 MacDowell Residency Fellow.

+In 2023, she won the Carter G. Woodson Book Award (Elementary Level) for Where We Come From.